kishore1049/kishore1049/README.md

 - 🔭 I’m currently searching for oppurtunities in the UK

-- 🌱 My areas of interest lies on #business_analytics #strategic_consulting
+- 🌱 My areas of interest lies on #Data Analyst #Data Engineering

 - 📫 How to reach me **skishorekichu10@gmail.com**